List of all U-boats

 Attacks on this boat and other events

-While outbound in the Bay of Biscay the boat was attacked by British aircraft but only suffered damage to two of the torpedoes and continued the patrol.
-Date is approximate.
-(Sources: Blair, vol 2, page 52.)
+While outbound through the Bay of Biscay, the boat was attacked by a Czech Wellington bomber (311 Sqn RAF/Q) but only suffered damage to two of the torpedoes and continued her patrol.

 29 Sep 1942

-While attacking a large tanker off Trinidad U-202 was depth charged by an unidentified aircraft.
-The air compressor was damaged, severely limiting the boats ability to dive.
-She nonetheless continued her patrol and sank 2 ships before returning to base at Brest.
-(Sources: Blair, vol 2, page 52.)
+While attacking a large tanker off Trinidad U-202 was attacked by a US Catalina flying boat (Sqdn VP-53, USN).
+The two depth charges dropped damaged the air compressor, severely limiting the boats ability to dive.
+She nonetheless continued on patrol, and sank two ships before returning to base at Brest.

 2 recorded attacks on this boat.